rutgersdh/caridischo/_caridischo/cds2.md

 creators: Alex Gil
 stewards:
-blurb: During the height of the fascist Vichy regime in Martinique, Aimé Césaire was secretly at work on a forceful historical drama with the title &quot;......
-Et les chiens se taisaient&quot;—&quot;...... and the Dogs Were Silent.&quot; The plot of the drama follows the events of the Haitian Revolution and the tragic destiny of its leader, Toussaint L’Ouverture, determined to die betrayed in a frozen cell in the Jura mountains rather than compromise his truth.
+blurb: During the height of the fascist Vichy regime in Martinique, Aimé Césaire was secretly at work on a forceful historical drama with the title \"......
+Et les chiens se taisaient\"—\"...... and the Dogs Were Silent.\" The plot of the drama follows the events of the Haitian Revolution and the tragic destiny of its leader, Toussaint L’Ouverture, determined to die betrayed in a frozen cell in the Jura mountains rather than compromise his truth.